swiftlang/swift-evolution/proposals/XXXX-extend-property-wrappers-to-function-and-closure-parameters.md

 }
 ```

 It's important to note that allowing use of such a feature in function parameters would entail some limitations.
-For example, a parameter makred with a wrapper type referencing enclosing `Self` would not be initializable with the sugared function call that utilizes `init(wrappedValue: ...)`.
-That's because it would require access to the enclosing `Self`; however, in the case of calling a function this would be undefined.
+For example, a parameter marked with a wrapper type referencing enclosing `self` would be an error for a non-instance method, as the accessors for the `wrappedValue` and `projectedValue` need an enclosing `self` instance.

 ### Add Wrapper Types in the Standard Library